phreeza/manuscript_axon_potentials/doc/manuscript.md

 population spiking activity.

 ![Relationship between axon morphology and extracellular potential.
-Simulated action potentials travelling along axons with varying morphologies, as indicated by the diagram in the left-hand side of each subfigure.
+Simulated action potentials traveling along axons with varying morphologies, as indicated by the diagram in the left-hand side of each subfigure.
 Action potential propagation direction indicated by arrow.
 Waveforms, shown on the right-hand side of each subfigure, were recorded at a horizontal distance of